Decker Creek and Montville Falls

 Or use Google Directions.

-Size/Types: There is one large waterfall that takes about a 60 ft plunge in numerous veins down a solid rock face.
+Montville Falls one large waterfall that takes about a 60 ft plunge in numerous crevices down a solid rock face.
 It also splits off near the crest forming a “Twin Falls” on the right-hand side of it that comes down through the forest before joining again at the bottom.
 Then it continues down numerous cascades about 14 ft before leveling out into the gorge.
 The rock on Montville Falls is decidedly different than most of the other falls in the Finger Lakes area.
 It is a harder rock (limestone), much more sturdy that gives the waterfall a distinct look.
+There’s a dam up top which limits the flow, which is why the water doesn’t completely flood the face of it.
+If it does, you won’t see it as you will be drowned and floating downstream in a torrent of muddy water.

 Flow: Low, but variable.
 Flow is regulated by an upstream dam and power plant, which often brings it to a trickle.

-Waterway: Dresserville Creek, which combines with Decker Creek to become Mill Creek.
+Waterway: Montville is on Dresserville Creek, which combines with Decker Creek to become Mill Creek.
 Mill Creek then joins Hemlock Creek, which is the inlet to Owasco Lake.

 Time: 40 minutes to an hour.